udexon/Multiweb/README.md

 Not included PhosCloud, BitTorrent type ssh tunnel and transient key cryptography + PhosGraph.
 Give Greeting with a Secret Phrase (GASP) article.

-The http protocol itself did not mandate that a web page needs to be restricted to a single source to retrieve its contents.
-This practice was established ....

 Multiple sources multi processing.
 Single source restricts processing.
 Source of data is the bottleneck.